adriennehamrah/interview-prep/LRU_cache.md

+# LRU Cache
+- Use hash map and linked list
+- Remove the least recently used item in a cache (linked list) when it's full
+- Hash map points to node object in linked list, allowing for O(1) lookup
+- Delete, insert, and lookup are all O(1)

-# Simplified LRU Cache in Ruby Using Built in Hash
+## Simplified LRU Cache in Ruby Using Built in Hash

 ``` ruby
 class Node